Ebates.com parody lyric commercial using the “Addams Family Theme” by Vic Mizzy.

 A new album by the MARTHA REDBONE ROOTS PROJECT entitled “The Garden of Love – Songs of William Blake” represents the best of Americana music.
 It was produced by John McEuen of the Nitty Gritty Dirt Band and features the poems of William Blake with guest artist appearance by David Amram

 The band Boston is one of the icons of classic rock.
 There songs remain just as popular today as when they were first released and appear in commercials, movies, television shows and much more.
-Their hit song, “More Than a Feeling” can be seen here in a commercial for the Yoplait Yogurt.
+Their hit song, “More Than a Feeling” can be seen here in the trailer for the Disney/Pixar movie, INSIDE OUT.

 The life of the legendary singer, songwriter, actor, activist and global leader, Harry Belafonte is featured in this full length documentary film entitled, “Sing Your Song”.